Fitus/Zaloha2.sh/DOCUMENTATION.md

 Backup media overflow attack via hardlinks
 ------------------------------------------
-The attacker might create a huge file in his home directory and hardlink it many thousands times, hoping that the backup program writes all copies to the backup media ...
+The attacker might hard-link a huge file many times, hoping that the backup program writes each link as a physical copy to the backup media ...

 Mitigation with Zaloha: perform hardlink detection (use the <b>--detectHLinksS</b>
 option)